 The nature of the manufacturing and assembly processes, within our Divisions, varies greatly.
 Based on the complexity of the manufacturing process, as well as the location and distribution of the supply base, each Division has unique materials planning requirements.
-Logistics and scheduling are Division specific and the Supplier should contact the Purchasing and Materials Groups at the procuring Division(s), for details.
+Logistics and scheduling are Division specific, and the supplier should contact the Purchasing and Materials Groups at the procuring Division(s), for details.

-Suppliers need to maintain sufficient safety stock It is the responsibility of the Supplier to immediately and finished goods inventory to accommodate contact the responsible Division in the event they 100% on-time delivery.
-Short shipments must are unable to meet all requirements for delivery be communicated immediately, along with a date, time, quantity and quality or if the Supplier corrective action and recovery plan. has not received a weekly or scheduled production release.
-Unless otherwise negotiated with the Suppliers with production contracts with Magna Magna Division(s) supplied, Magna is responsible must maintain the ability to provide after-market and service components for a period of fifteen for only those production releases identified as firm or locked releases.
-Similarly, Magna is responsible years following the end of program or production for only those raw material or component releases for individual components or assemblies, or for identified as firm or locked.
-Forecast volumes are such longer or shorter period of time as stipulated for forecasting purposes only. by Magna's respective OEM Customer for the Program, as communicated to the Supplier.
-The Suppliers must respond to all Material Releases Supplier has the responsibility to maintain any received from Magna in order to ensure their tooling and/or assembly equipment in condition own supply of components and materials can sufficient to support service requirements.
-Service support Magna Division demands.
-During schedules and pricing shall be determined in critical stages, such as Product Ramp or negotiation with the procuring Division.
-Product Launch, Suppliers shall meet all release demands necessary to support system fill and launch.
-If the product or component is not 5.5 TRANSPORTATION, fully approved (PPAP) Suppliers must receive written authorization or an approved interim Part SCHEDULES & Submission Warrant (PSW) from the appropriate ROUTING Division personnel, prior to shipment.
-If the Supplier has not received such authorization, they shall elevate immediately, to the procuring It is important that our Suppliers are aware of Division's Materials Management organization, in transportation and delivery requirements, as order to ensure support of system fill and launch. it is one of the key performance metrics upon
+It is the responsibility of the supplier to immediately contact the responsible Division in the event they are unable to meet all requirements for delivery date, time, quantity, and quality or if the supplier has not received a weekly or scheduled production release.
+Unless otherwise negotiated with the Magna Division(s) supplied, Magna is responsible for only those production releases identified as firm or locked releases.
+Similarly, Magna is responsible for only those raw material or component releases identified as firm or locked.
+Forecast volumes are for forecasting purposes only.

+Suppliers must respond to all Material Releases received from Magna in order to ensure their own supply of components and materials can support Magna Division demands.
+During critical stages, such as Product Ramp or Product Launch, suppliers shall meet all release demands necessary to support system fill and launch.
+If the product or component is not fully approved (PPAP) suppliers must receive written authorization or an approved interim Part Submission Warrant (PSW) from the appropriate Division, prior to shipment.
+If the supplier has not received such authorization, they shall elevate immediately, to the procuring Division's Materials Management organization, in order to ensure support of system fill and launch.
 Under no circumstances should unapproved material be shipped without proper, signed authorization.

-Material forecasting information will be communicated to the Suppliers through their regularly scheduled releases.
-While this information is an indication of future material requirements, it is for the Supplier's planning purposes only and does not constitute a binding release authorization on the part of Magna.
+Material forecasting information will be communicated to the suppliers through their regularly scheduled releases.
+While this information is an indication of future material requirements, it is for the supplier's planning purposes only and does not constitute a binding release authorization on the part of Magna.
 Suppliers assume the risk associated with lead times, of various raw materials and/or components, where quantities extend beyond those required to support Material Releases.